Toyota could introduce electric, plug-in Tacoma and Tundra pickups

 - Jack Hollis, EVP of Toyota Motor North America, said the automaker is assessing its options to determine what makes the most sense based on customer demand and emissions regulations.

-- Toyota is one of several companies reassessing its product portfolio amid slower-than-excepted adoption of EVs and in light of the Biden administration's revised emissions rules.
+- Toyota is one of several automakers reassessing its product portfolio amid slower-than-expected adoption of electric vehicles and in light of the Biden administration's revised emissions rules.

 NEW YORK — Toyota Motor is evaluating an expansion of its U.S. truck lineup that could include all-electric or plug-in hybrid electric versions of its Tacoma and Tundra pickups.